AdityaNarayan02/Gynsen-Node/README.md

 ## Ensure you that you are using a supported machine/device/environment:

-🔴 arm64 or x86 CPU with minimum 16gb ram
+🔴 arm64 or x86 CPU with minimum 16gb ram (for smooth performance 32GB or any configuration more than 16GB is required)

 OR